 Most photographers learn about the three variables of exposure:

-Used with a meter, whether inside the camera or an external light meter, we can come up with a correct exposure.
+We can come up with a correct exposure with a meter, whether inside the camera or an external light meter.

 How do we know which setting to choose for each variable?
 That depends upon your creative needs or available light.
 To figure that out, we use the Exposure Triangle.